zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The complex conjugates of the vector spherical harmonics are
+The complex conjugates of the guided vector harmonics are

 $$ \tag{17.72}
 \begin{aligned}